encode/django-rest-framework/docs/topics/jobs.md

 * [https://www.remotepython.com/jobs/][remotepython-com]

 Know of any other great resources for Django REST Framework jobs that are missing in our list?
-Please [submit a pull request][submit-pr] or [email us][mailto:anna@django-rest-framework.org].
+Please [submit a pull request][submit-pr] or [email us][anna-email].

 Wonder how else you can help?
 One of the best ways you can help Django REST Framework is to ask interviewers if their company is signed up for [REST Framework sponsorship][drf-funding] yet.